-Activities associated with the construction of new access roads and the installation of underground cabling (horizontal pressure directional drilling)may occur within 30 meters of a water feature, which may increase suspended sediments.
+Activities associated with the construction of new access roads and the installation of underground cabling (horizontal pressure directional drilling) may occur within 30 meters of a water feature, which may increase suspended sediments.
 In addition, during spring freshets, and heavy rain events, generally increases sediment.
 When working under dry and frozen conditions, there will be no runoff from Project works; therefore, significant effects on suspended sediment concentrations are not expected.

-Increase of suspended sediment may occur from the removal of vegetation from agricultural fields within the Project Area.
-During the decommissioning phase the removal of access roads, turbine foundations and collector system may also increase erosion and sediment loads to surrounding watercourses and local drainage ditches.
+Increase of suspended sediment may occur from the removal of vegetation from agricultural fields at the identified Turbine locations.
+During the decommissioning phase the removal of access roads, turbine foundations and switching station may also increase erosion and sediment loads to surrounding watercourses and local drainage ditches.
 However, the runoff from such project activities is anticipated to have minor effects on agricultural ditches.